powersync-ja/powersync-js/packages/powersync-vue/README.md

 The `usePowerSyncWatchedQuery` composable provides a dynamic view of a given query, the data will automatically update when a dependant table is updated.

-You use refs as parameters to refresh the query when they change.
-The composable exposes reactive variables for the results and the error state.
+You use refs as parameters to refresh the query when they change.The composable exposes reactive variables for the results, the loading state and error state.

 ```Vue
 // TodoListDisplayWatchedQuery.vue